 Some doctors believe that trauma to the nerve results in biochemical rather than biological changes in the way the nerve works.
 The nerves may appear normal but may be functioning biochemically at a level that triggers pain rather than normal sensation.

-Regardless of the cause, there appears to be a burst of excessive nerve-related energy from a damaged nerve so that all the patient feels is pain.Diagnosis of Trigeminal Neuralgia
+Regardless of the cause, there appears to be a burst of excessive nerve-related energy from a damaged nerve so that all the patient feels is the pain.Diagnosis of Trigeminal Neuralgia

-As there are no definitive tests for trigeminal neuralgia, the doctor needs to ask you some questions regarding your pain and do a physical examination to see if you have the disease.
+As there are no definitive tests for TN, the doctor needs to ask you some questions regarding your pain and do a physical examination to see if you have the disease.
 The doctor will ask about the type of pain, such as whether or not it comes on suddenly and is a brief, shock-like pain.
-They will ask you the location of the pain to see if it comes on at a location that matches with the upper, middle and lower trigeminal nerves.
+They will ask you the location of the pain to see if it comes on at a location that matches with the upper, middle and the lower trigeminal nerves.

 They will ask about what triggers the pain.
 Does it occur with light cheek stimulation, cool air on your cheek or eating?
 There will be a neurological exam to see which branches of the trigeminal nerve are involved.
 In some cases, an MRI test is performed to see if the trigeminal neuralgia is caused by multiple sclerosis or by a tumor pushing on the nerve.
-An MRI exam may or may not identify a vessel that is pinching the nerve but, using dye that lights up the blood vessels, there is a chance that a blood vessel will be visualized and the diagnosis made.
+An MRI exam may or may not identify a vessel that is pinching the nerve but, using a dye that lights up the blood vessels, there is a chance that a blood vessel will be visualized and the diagnosis made.
 The chances that a tumor is causing trigeminal neuralgia is about 5-10 percent.

 Other conditions you need to think about when you have facial pain that might or might not be caused by trigeminal neuralgia include: